-SNMP for Ethernet Gateways
+SNMP for Wireless Gateways

-The following are step-by-step instructions for implementing SNMP using the Ethernet Gateway Version 4 (EG4).
+The following are step-by-step instructions for implementing SNMP using the Wireless Gateway Version 4 (EG4).
 These instructions are intended for SNMP versions 1 and 2.
 The Version 4 Gateway does support version 3 SNMP.
 For details on version 3 implementation please contact support@packetpower.com.

 Data Output from SNMP Gateways